Contributions to this project are very welcome. And contributions can come in many different forms, one of it is code.

 - comprise of at least two Eclipse IoT projects that provide a real benefit when being integrated with each other in this way.

 - only contain artifacts that are distributed under a license that is compatible with the EPLv2.

 - only contain stable, released versions of project artifacts (no milestones or snapshots).

-- a README covering a basic introduction and the idea behind the package,
+- contain a README covering a basic introduction and the idea behind the package,

-- the Helm charts constituting the components of the package,
+- include the Helm charts constituting the components of the package,

-- some guidance regarding what users might want to do with the package after installation.
+- provide some guidance regarding what users might want to do with the package after installation.